webpack-contrib/css-loader/README.md

 The syntax `:local(.className)` can be used to declare `className` in the local scope.
 The local identifiers are exported by the module.

 With `:local` (without brackets) local mode can be switched on for this selector.
-The `:global(.className)` nocation can be used to declare an explicit global selector.
+The `:global(.className)` notation can be used to declare an explicit global selector.
 With `:global` (without brackets) global mode can be switched on for this selector.

 The loader replaces local selectors with unique identifiers.
 The chosen unique identifiers are exported by the module.